 Kiroro Snow World is mid-sized ski resort close to the coast of Hokkaido, Japan, which means it gets dumped with tons and tons of snow.
-As well as being a powder lover’s paradise, this purpose-built resort is also a great option for families who want convenience, value and smaller crowds than nearby Niseko.
+As well as being a powder lover’s paradise, this purpose-built resort is also a great option for families who want convenience, value, and smaller crowds than nearby Niseko.
+Easily acessible from Chitose Airport, Kiroro is a great spot for those new to Japanese powder and skiing off-piste.

 - Copious amounts of powder snow with an unofficially relaxed tree-skiing policy.